Flagsmith/flagsmith-docs/docs/integrations/datadog.md

 ![Datadog](/img/integrations/datadog/datadog-logo.svg)

+You can integrate Flagsmith with Datadog in two ways:

+1. Integrate Flagsmith Flags into your Datadog Dashboard
-You can integrate Flagsmith with Datadog.
-Send flag change events from Flagsmith into your Datadog event stream.
+2. Send flag change events from Flagsmith into your Datadog event stream.

-## Integration Setup
+## 1. Integrate Flagsmith Flags into your Datadog Dashboard

+## 2. Send Flag Change events to Datadog

 ![Datadog](/img/integrations/datadog/datadog-3.png)